Translating Classical Buddhism to Modern English

 62. “What are ten things to be achieved?
 The ten ways of salvation: First, a monk is perfect regarding the 250 precepts and perfect in his behavior.
 He feels great anxiety when he sees a small infraction.
 He fully learns the precepts, and he doesn’t have any inclination to corruption.
 Second, he makes good friends.
 Third, his language is proper, and he has a great deal of patience.
 Fourth, he prefers to pursue the good teaching and disseminates it generously.
 Fifth, when religious practitioners undertake a task, he immediately goes to help them.
 He doesn’t regard it as troublesome, deals with difficulties, and instructs others to do the same.
 Sixth, he’s well-versed, able to retain what he learns, and isn’t ever forgetful.
 Seventh, he’s diligent in desisting from unskillful qualities and developing skillful qualities.
 Eighth, he constantly focuses on his own mindfulness without any other ideas, recalling his previous good conduct as though it were right in front of his eyes.
 Ninth, his wisdom is accomplished.
 He observes the law of arising and cessation and stops the source of suffering with the noble discipline.
 Tenth, he’s happy in a secluded dwelling focusing his attention and contemplating, and he isn’t agitated while he meditates.

 63. “What are ten things to be cultivated?
-The ten right practices: right view, right intent, right speech, right action, right livelihood, right method, right samādhi, right liberation, and right knowledge.
+The ten right practices: right view, right intention, right speech, right action, right livelihood, right method, right samādhi, right liberation, and right knowledge.

 64. “What are ten things to be recognized?
 The ten physical senses: the eye sense, ear sense, nose sense, tongue sense, body sense, sight sense, sound sense, odor sense, flavor sense, and touch sense.